Real Estate Video SEO: The 2026 Guide to YouTube Rankings

 Here’s what works: treating video content like SEO content with proper optimization, structured data, and strategic distribution.

-The agents getting 50K+ views on neighborhood tours aren’t better filmmakers.
+The real estate agents getting 50K+ views on neighborhood tours aren’t better filmmakers.
 They’re better optimizers.

 YouTube SEO for Real Estate: The Foundation